Health fears turn from injury to disease as Indonesia quake toll rises above 2,000

 “At the moment, we’re handling things on a case by case basis.
 I haven’t heard anything from the government yet about systematic medical relief,” he said.

-A navy hospital ship with more than 30 doctors and five operating theaters has docked in Palu and has provided life-saving services, especially for injured people pulled from the ruins of collapsed buildings.
+A navy hospital ship with more than 30 doctors and five operating theatres has docked in Palu and has provided life-saving services, especially for injured people pulled from the ruins of collapsed buildings.

-Many have been brought in with infected wounds, said Heru Setianto, an anesthesiologist on board the KRI Dr. Soeharso.
+Many have been brought in with infected wounds, said Heru Setianto, an anaesthesiologist on board the KRI Dr. Soeharso.

 “Many patients were not found quickly so their infections had become so bad so they needed to be operated on immediately,” he said.